skinnyfoetusboy/putaindecode.fr/content/en/posts/js/introduction-a-reactjs/index.en.md

   }
 })

-// let's mount the component and pass the label to it var view = React.render(<View label="helloworld" />, document.getElementById("id"))
+// we mount the component and pass the label to it var view = React.render(<View label="helloworld" />, document.getElementById("id"))
 // and voilà!
 view.toggle()